Can you really make your hair thicker, naturally?

 This really offers hope for anyone who has always wanted to boost their naturally thin or fine hair, but saw no changes from good diet or haircare.

-Inspired by the beautifully healthy skin and hair of the Inuit peoples - whose traditional diet is heavily fish and protein-based - marine proteins are a popular natural hair growth enhancer and thickener.
+Inspired by the beautifully healthy skin and hair of the Inuit - whose traditional diet is heavily fish and protein-based - marine proteins are a popular natural hair growth enhancer and thickener.

 Marine proteins can increase hair root cells, thicken strands, and reduce shedding.
 Image by Croisy.